 Contact an Experienced Premises Liability Attorney in Long Island

 If you or someone you care about has been injured in an elevator accident of any type, please contact the Law Office of Cohen & Jaffe, LLP for a free consultation.
-Our personal injury attorneys have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.
+Our Long Island Personal Injury Lawyer have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.

 Our attorneys work with investigators, medical professionals and financial specialists to ensure we fully document your case before we present compensation demands to insurers or jurors.
 When we go to court for you, we go prepared to win.